The Perfumer’s Raw Materials: The Complete Guide

 Fruits

-Definition of fruity notes
+Definition of Fruity Notes

-In perfumery, fruity notes are very varied, and many types of fruit are used (red fruits, yellow fruits, watery fruits, exotic fruits etc.).
+Fruits bring a lot of cheerfulness to perfumes and give them a real flavor.
+In perfumery, fruity notes are very varied, and many types of fruits are used (red fruits, yellow fruits, aqueous fruits, exotic fruits, etc.).

 In a perfume, fruity notes can be orchestrated in several ways: